hotwired/stimulus/README.md

 ### A modest JavaScript framework that works with the HTML you already have

 Stimulus is a JavaScript framework with modest ambitions.
 It doesn't seek to take over your entire front-end—in fact, it's not concerned with rendering HTML at all.
-Instead, it's designed to augment the HTML you're already generating on the server with just enough behavior to make it shine.
+Instead, it's designed to augment your HTML with just enough behavior to make it shine.
 Stimulus pairs beautifully with [Turbolinks](https://github.com/turbolinks/turbolinks) to provide a complete solution for fast, compelling applications with a minimal amount of effort.

 How does it work?
 Sprinkle your HTML with magic controller, target, and action attributes: